apache/doris-website/versioned_docs/version-2.0/install/source-install/compilation-arm.md

 Cause: Possible causes of compilation error of `libxml2` include:

-- 1）Exceptions in loading environment variables in the Ubuntu system, resulting in the ldb directory's index not being successfully loaded.
+- 1) Exceptions in loading environment variables in the Ubuntu system, resulting in the ldb directory's index not being successfully loaded.
-- 2）Failure to retrieve environment variables during libxml2 compilation, causing the compilation process to not find the ldb/aclocal directory.
+- 2) Failure to retrieve environment variables during libxml2 compilation, causing the compilation process to not find the ldb/aclocal directory.

 Solution: Copy the `pkg.m4` file from the ldb/aclocal directory to the libxml2/m4 directory and recompile the third-party library.